block-xaero/XaeroID/README.md

-# Zero Id
+# XaeroID

 ## Overview

-Zero Id is a privacy-preserving decentralized identity system built on zero-knowledge proofs and DID:peer technology.
+XaeroID is a privacy-preserving decentralized identity system built on zero-knowledge proofs and DID:peer technology.
 It provides a cloudless, peer-to-peer identity framework that enables secure verification without compromising personal data.

 ## What We're Building

-Zero Id creates a comprehensive identity solution with these key components:
+XaeroID creates a comprehensive identity solution with these key components:

 - **Privacy-First Identity**: A DID:peer-based identifier (512 bytes) that enables verifiable claims without revealing sensitive information
 - **Zero-Knowledge Proofs**: On-chain storage of ZK proofs for identity verification using RISC Zero